8 Tips to prepare the PSLE

 Tip 5 – Have a revision plan

-Exam papers tells your child to “hop” across topics.
-There’s lack of focus.
+By completing one exam paper, your child is “hopping” across different topics.
+There’s a lack of focus.

 Your child needs to strengthen his weaker topics.
 Your child needs to dive deep into that topic to see improvements.

-Instead of completing entire exam paper, break them up into different topics.
+Instead of completing the entire exam paper, break them up into different topics.

 Consider any one of these to spot his weak topics: